 Choose where to publish your case study and familiarise yourself with the style and formatting requirements.
-Read about getting ready to publish and visit our Cases Hub for courses and guides on writing case studies and teaching notes.
+Read about getting ready to publish and visit the Emerald Cases Hub for courses and guides on writing case studies and teaching notes.

 Our top tips

 A well-written case study needs an equally well-written teaching note to allow the case to be adopted by other teaching staff without the need for additional research.
 Read our top tips to preparing an effective teaching note or instructor's manual to accompany your case study.

 Be clear who the appropriate audience is.
 What course can this case be used in, and what is the level of difficulty?
 Write a synopsis for the instructor to read so they know if this is the right case for them.

 Set learning objectives